vladlendv/test-kubernetes-cluster-with-vagrant/README.md

-# Guide to setup two and more nodes for Kubernetes cluster.
+# Step by step guide to setup Multi-node Kubernetes cluster on a local computer using Vagrant and Kubeadm

 ### Prerequisites